petrolegov/the-night-vision-project/README.md

 This is a DIY project about the topic "night vision", which can be used to observe animals or other sceneries.

 It is more a collection of tutorials how to build such a system.
 Necessary code will be provided, but is just seen as a component to build the night vision system.
+Everything will be explained in detail, so any person with some IT knowledge can implement the solution (even if the person has never worked with RaspberryPi, night vision cameras, Linux operating systems or Python before).

 Different tutorials targeting a variety of night vision systems will be uploaded continuously to serve as a starting point for development and adaptation of own night vision systems.